“What are you even supposed to post?”

 If you can’t afford to hire a project manager, superintendent, or a team, then you have a couple of options:

 - Hire a sharp, young worker and train them up.
 They’re not as expensive and they’re also more loyal than the average project manager, but it will require an investment of time and energy to train them.

 - Simply cut unnecessary costs to make room for a project manager.

 - Pursue big jobs to have guaranteed work for a while and include full-time project manager in your pricing.
 For your convenience, here’s a post on how to get more construction jobs.

 2. You have too many estimates to do.

 If you’re bogged down with estimating, call an estimating company ASAP to perform takeoffs, price the project, and create a bid ready to use.
 Having this done-for-you service takes a huge weight off your shoulders and allows you to focus on things that really move the money needle; like selling jobs and marketing your company.

 3. You’re a one-man show and you’re juggling too many things at once.

 Many smaller construction companies are made up of 1 guy doing everything.
-The same person handling the project management, estimating, sales, marketing, and finances.
-Understandably, they’re very stressed.
+The same person handling project management, estimating, sales, marketing, and finances.
+They’re very stressed.

 The only practical solution is to hire people or services to handle some of the work.
 Hire a project management team, an accountant, and a marketing team (optional).
 Remember, the ultimate goal is to become the company’s main salesperson and focus mainly on bringing in revenue.
 Any business consultant will tell you that revenue is the oxygen of your business (I’m sure you’ve heard that one before).